coockieHunt/portfolio_reworks/README.md

   - Erreurs Redis : message rouge avec la stack trace.
   - Actions sur les compteurs : logs colorés pour GET/SET/INCREMENT.

----

-If you'd like, I can also:
-- Add a `logger` helper to standardize colors/levels across the app.
-- Add a small `./tests` script with a few curl checks ensuring endpoints behave when Redis is down/up.

-Contributions welcome!